Reading List

 Machine learning can be a great tool for automating part of the captioning process in lots of languages, and various other things.

 But it's unlikely LLMs, often called “AI”, will output accessible code.
 To train such an LLM, an enormous set of very accessible code would need to exist (it doesn't).
 Component-building and accessibility semantics also require intentionality, which these systems specifically aren't good at.
+See also my other post: Is the nuance generatable?, and Craig Abbott's post Deque Axe Assistant - First impressions.

 Is the Axe / Page Insights score all that matters?
 Or the WCAG audit result?